Langley Trappers: History

-The Trappers went on to represent the PJHL as its reigning champion in the Cyclone Taylor Cup in Delta from April 7th-10th, 2022 at the Ladner Leisure Centre, with fellow PJHL team Delta Ice Hawks serving as tournament host, and with KIJHL Champion Revelstoke Grizzlies and VIJHL Champion Peninsula Panthers completing the final 4 teams competing for Junior B Hockey supremacy.
-Langley beat Peninsula 6-2 to open the tournament on Thursday, then came back from a 1-0 deficit in the 3rd to beat Revelstoke 3-1 on Friday, before facing the host Ice Hawks in a game to determine home ice advantage on Championship Sunday, as both teams had already clinched spots in the gold medal game with matching undefeated records at that time.
-Delta won the Saturday game 5-2, however in the end Langley gained revenge for that loss and were crowned champions the next day in the gold medal game on Championship Sunday, as they defeated the Ice Hawks 4-2 to capture their first Cyclone Taylor Cup.
+The Trappers went on to represent the PJHL as its reigning champion in the Cyclone Taylor Cup in Delta from April 7–10, 2022 at the Ladner Leisure Centre, with fellow PJHL team Delta Ice Hawks serving as tournament host, and with KIJHL Champion Revelstoke Grizzlies and VIJHL Champion Peninsula Panthers completing the final 4 teams competing for Junior B Hockey supremacy.
+Langley beat Peninsula 6–2 to open the tournament on Thursday, then came back from a 1–0 deficit in the 3rd to beat Revelstoke 3–1 on Friday, before facing the host Ice Hawks in a game to determine home ice advantage on Championship Sunday, as both teams had already clinched spots in the gold medal game with matching undefeated records at that time.
+Delta won the Saturday game 5–2, however in the end Langley gained revenge for that loss and were crowned champions the next day in the gold medal game on Championship Sunday, as they defeated the Ice Hawks 4–2 to capture their first Cyclone Taylor Cup.
 Weys and Hylands scored the game winning and insurance goals respectively in the 3rd period.

+In 2025, the league announced plans to promote the Chilliwack Jets, Coastal Tsunami, Delta Ice Hawks, Grandview Steelers, Langley Trappers, Richmond Sockeyes and Ridge Meadows Flames to a new Tier 1 division beginning in the 2025–26 season.
+Under the plan, the Abbotsford Pilots, Aldergrove Ironmen, Mission City Outlaws, North Vancouver Wolf Pack, Port Coquitlam Trailblazers, Port Moody Panthers, Surrey Knights and White Rock Whalers would remain as Tier 2, as well as a planned expansion team to be based in Cloverdale.
+However, when the plan was put to the franchise owners for a vote, it failed to pass by the required two-thirds majority, with 8 members voting for and 7 voting against.
+The vote was divided between the franchises that had been selected for promotion, who voted in favour of the motion, and those not selected for promotion, who voted against it.